gmc-code/PC-microbit-micropython/docs/sound/audio_soundeffects.rst

 Vary frequencies
 ---------------------

-| The code below plays different sound effects by pressing the A or B button on the microbit.
+| The code below plays different sound effects by pressing the A or B-button on the microbit.
-| The sound effect's frequency sweep goes from low to high when the A button is pressed, and from high to low when the B button is pressed.
+| The sound effect's frequency sweep goes from low to high when the A-button is pressed, and from high to low when the B-button is pressed.

 ----

-| When the A button is pressed, the start frequency is increased in steps while the end frequency is kept the same.
+| When the A-button is pressed, the start frequency is increased in steps while the end frequency is kept the same.

 .. code-block:: python